EmbRace: Accelerating Sparse Communication for Distributed Training of NLP Neural Networks: Evaluations

 \subsection{Convergence}

 Since EmbRace is a synchronous data-parallel training approach, it should correctly converge models like other synchronous approaches.
-However with Vertical Sparse Gradient Scheduling, each sparse gradient is divided into two parts and requires parameter updating twice with sparse optimizer.
+However with Vertical Sparse Scheduling, each sparse gradient is divided into two parts and requires parameter updating twice with sparse optimizers.
 Because the common sparse optimizer such as Adagrad \cite{adagrad} and SGD \cite{sgd} is fully element-wise, no matter whether updating embedding matrices with multiple gradient parts or a whole gradient would lead to the same result.
 But we used Adam \cite{cite20} optimizer in all experiments.
 Most parts of Adam are element-wise except the state parameter \textit{step}, which would be accumulated after every optimizing call, leading to a minor difference between a single or two parameter updates.
-Therefore, we modify the Adam optimizer in PyTorch, updating the \textit{step} state only at applying the scheduled part of sparse gradient to embedding parameters.
+Therefore, we modify the Adam optimizer in PyTorch, updating the \textit{step} state only at applying the delayed sparse gradients to embedding parameters.
 This modification ensures synchronous training and the rate of convergence.

-Fig. \ref{fig:convergency} illustrates the convergence curves of EmbRace and Horovod AllGather in LM and GNMT-8 with 8$\times$3090 GPUs.
-We trace the perplexity (PPL) scores for LM with time or training steps and BLEU scores for GNMT-8 along with time or epoch numbers.
-As shown in Fig. \ref{fig:convergency}(a) and Fig. \ref{fig:convergency}(c), both methods converge the model into PPL 41.5 and BLEU 24.0 in a similar number of training iterations or epochs.
-Moreover, as shown in Fig. \ref{fig:convergency}(b) and Fig. \ref{fig:convergency}(d), EmbRace achieves 1.39$\times$ speedup in LM training and converges GNMT-8 1.14$\times$ faster than Horovod AllGather.
+Figure \ref{fig:convergency} illustrates the convergence curves of EmbRace and Horovod AllGather in LM and GNMT-8 with 8 RTX3090 GPUs.
+We trace the perplexity (PPL) scores for LM with training steps and BLEU scores for GNMT-8 along with epoch numbers.
+As shown in Figure \ref{fig:convergency}(a) and Figure \ref{fig:convergency}(b), both methods converge the model into PPL 41.5 and BLEU 24.0 in similar numbers of training iterations or epochs.